'It caused a mass panic': travelers in Europe rush to get back to U.S. after Trump order

-MADRID (Reuters) - Bleary-eyed and stressed, U.S. and European travelers at Madrid’s Barajas airport scrambled to board the last flights back to the United States before a 30-day suspension intended to curb the spread of coronavirus begins at midnight on Friday.
+MADRID/PARIS (Reuters) - Bleary-eyed and stressed, travelers scrambled at European airports to board flights to the United States on Thursday after U.S. President Donald Trump announced sweeping travel restrictions to curb the spread of coronavirus.

-U.S. President Donald Trump announced sweeping restrictions on travel from Europe on Wednesday, disrupting the travel plans of tens of thousands of people, hitting already battered airlines and further straining ties with the EU.
+The 30-day travel order will apply to citizens of 26 European countries but exclude Britain and Ireland as well as American citizens.
+They take effect from midnight on Friday.

+Trump’s announcement has disrupted the travel plans of tens of thousands of people and hit airlines already reeling from the coronavirus outbreak, which has now been branded a pandemic and has killed more than 4,600 people worldwide.

-“It caused a mass panic,” said 20-year-old Anna Grace, a U.S. student at Suffolk University who was on her first trip to Europe and swiftly changed her booking to fly back home instead of going on to France.
+“It caused a mass panic,” said 20-year-old Anna Grace, a U.S. student at Suffolk University who was on her first trip to Europe and swiftly changed her booking to fly back home from Madrid’s Barajas airport instead of going on to France.

-The four friends traveling with her were not so lucky and could not rebook.

-“All our friends and family told us we had to come to the United States.
-We’ve been in the airport since 5am,” Grace said.

 Nearby, Cristina Elvira, a pensioner traveling to Miami felt relieved to leave Spain, where new cases have increased exponentially over the past days to make it the most badly affected European country after Italy and France.

-“We are lucky to be able to leave Europe,” Elvira said as she checked in for her flight.
+“We are lucky to be able to leave Europe,” Elvira said as she checked in for her flight, one of around 20 from Spain to the United States scheduled for Thursday.

 Some, however, were worried about what to expect when they arrive in the United States.